The way we work. Professionalism in action.

 To resolve a situation, you can also seek advice or support from:

-• The Employee Assistance Program;
+- The Employee Assistance Program;

 Chapter 3: Conflict of interest and post-employment

-Prevention of conflict of interest
+3.1 Prevention of conflict of interest

 Preventing and avoiding situations that could give rise to a conflict of interest, the appearance of one, or the potential for one, is the primary method by which you, as a person employed at FedDev Ontario, can maintain public confidence in the impartiality and integrity of the public service.

 Conflict of interest does not relate exclusively to matters concerning financial transactions and the transfer of economic benefit.
 Although financial activity is important, conflicts of interest in any area of activity can have a negative impact on the perceived objectivity of the public service.
-With the permanent and pervasive nature of information technology, you should be particularly sensitive to real, apparent or potential conflicts of interest that may arise from messages and information transmitted via the Internet and other media.
+With the permanent and pervasive nature of information technology, you should be particularly sensitive to real, apparent or potential conflicts of interest that may arise from messages and information transmitted via the internet and other media.

-To comply with the conflict of interest measures outlined in this Code, it is usually sufficient for you to submit a confidential report disclosing any ownership of particular assets, investments, receipt of gifts, hospitality or other benefits, or participation in any outside employment or activities.
+To comply with the conflict of interest measures outlined in this Code and the Directive on Conflict of Interest, you are required to take appropriate action to identify, prevent, report and effectively resolve real, apparent or potential conflicts of interest and conflict of duties situations.
+It is usually sufficient for you to submit a confidential reportFootnoteb, declaring any ownership of particular assets, investments, receipt of gifts, hospitality or other benefits, or participation in any outside employment or activities.

 Occasionally, you may need to take additional compliance measures at the direction of management.
 These may include, but are not limited to the following:

-• You may have to avoid or withdraw from particular activities or situations, or you may have to refuse offers of gifts that would place you in a real, potential or apparent conflict of interest with your official duties.
+- You may have to avoid or withdraw from particular activities or situations, or you may have to refuse offers of gifts that would place you in a real, potential or apparent conflict of interest with your official duties.

-• You may have to modify or terminate a contractual arrangement with the Government of Canada where the arrangement presents a real, apparent or potential conflict of interest.
+- You may have to modify or terminate a contractual arrangement with the Government of Canada where the arrangement presents a real, apparent or potential conflict of interest.

-• If you are on Leave Without Pay (LWOP), you are expected to seek guidance and to submit a Conflict of Interest Disclosure Reporting Form if, during the period of LWOP, you are contemplating outside employment or activities.
+- If you are on Leave Without Pay (LWOP), you are expected to seek guidance and to submit a Conflict of Interest Declaration Reporting FormFootnoteb if, during the period of LWOP, you are contemplating outside employment or activities.

-• If you are requesting LWOP to pursue outside employment opportunities, you must submit a Conflict of Interest Disclosure Reporting Form to seek direction and clearance well in advance before accepting such employment.
+- If you are requesting LWOP to pursue outside employment opportunities, you must submit a Conflict of Interest Declaration Reporting FormFootnoteb to seek direction and clearance well in advance before accepting such employment.

 In addition to the requirements outlined in this Code, you are required to observe any specific conduct requirements of the statutes governing FedDev Ontario and your profession, where applicable.

-Your responsibilities and requirements
+3.2 Your responsibilities and requirements

 The following are the conflict of interest, conflict of duties, and post-employment requirements that are a condition of your employment at FedDev Ontario.
 These requirements are grounded in and serve to uphold the values contained in the Public Sector Code and this Code.
 By upholding these ethical standards, you conserve and enhance public confidence in the honesty, fairness and integrity of the public service.